-The Melbourne Metro Rail Authority (MMRA) is committed to the aims and objectives of the Act.
+Rail Projects Victoria (RPV) is committed to the aims and objectives of the Act.
 It recognises the value of transparency and accountability in its administrative and management practices, and supports the making of disclosures that reveal corrupt conduct, conduct involving a substantial mismanagement of public resources, or conduct involving a substantial risk to public health and safety or the environment.

 Purpose of the Protected Disclosure Act